-To numerically compare the variance and covariance functions, we employ the 5-layer functional planar flow and the 5-layer functional Sylvester flow to approximate the posterior.
-The relative errors between the variance functions and the covariance functions are presented in Table $\ref{table:relative sylvester}$.
-As depicted in the table, the relative errors of functional Sylvester flow are consistently smaller than those of functional planar flow.
-Moreover, the variance and covariance functions obtained by the pCN method and functional Sylvester flow demonstrate quantitative similarity.
-This indicates that the 5-layer functional Sylvester flow exhibits superior performance in approximating the covariance function of the posterior compared to the 5-layer functional planar flow.

-The comparisons presented above highlight the limitations of functional planar flow in achieving accurate approximations with a small number of layers.
+Subfigures (a) and (d) of Figure~\ref{fig:sflow} show the ground truth.
+Subfigures (b), (c), (e), and (f) depict the mean functions and the estimated pointwise variance fields of the approximate posterior obtained using the 5-layer functional Sylvester flow and the 5-layer functional planar flow.
+The comparisons highlight the limitations of functional planar flow in achieving accurate approximations with a small number of layers.
 In contrast, functional Sylvester flow exhibits superior approximation capabilities.

-Next, we demonstrate the discrete invariance of functional Sylvester flow.
-We calculate the $L^2$-errors between the mean of the approximate posterior and the true value under different discrete levels.
-As presented in Table $\ref{table:L2error4}$, the $L^2$-errors remains consistent across different discrete levels.
-Additionally, Table $\ref{table:covariancesame4}$ compares the values of the covariance function of the approximate posterior for various discrete levels, revealing a similar pattern.
-These results collectively support the claim that the approximate posteriors obtained by functional Sylvester flow are invariant to different discretizations.